Employees of the Company

 GRI 404-2

 GPSC recognizes the importance of preparing employees close to the retirement age to ensure that they have good financial plans for retirement.
-To this end, it has developed relevant courses, including Retirement Financial Planning and Personal Financial Planning, available online via the iSpark system, to enable employees to plan their finances and support their life in their retirement, when they no longer earn regular income from the company.
+To this end, it has developed relevant courses, including Retirement Financial Planning, Personal Financial Planning, and Personal Balance Sheet & Key Financial Ratios available online via the iSPARK system,

 GPSC provides legally-mandated compensation to retired employees and has established a provident fund, which is beyond legal requirements, made through deductions from employee salaries and additional contributions from the Company, to serve as a savings plan for employees in the event of employment termination or retirement.
 The Company collaborates with mutual funds specializing in managing returns on these savings and provides a range of investment policies, which employees can choose from voluntarily based on their individual suitability and risk-reward preferences.